Evert-R/milestone-one/README.md

 - [Wireframe2](UXD/wareboembep-mockup-2.jpg)

 ### Concept
-- This will be one long scrollable page, with the feel of multiple pages.
-- The first and last page will only show the front and back cover of the record to imitate the real album with the digital content 'inside'.
+This will be one long scrollable page, but with the feel of multiple pages.
+The first and last page will show the front and back cover of the vinyl release and in between you will find all the original content in digital form.
-- The menu will allways be visible at the top of the screen and will show icons only.
+The menu will allways be visible at the top of the screen and will show icons only.
 They will allways be the same, both on desktop as on mobile.
-- The menu items will visually scroll the page before you, so you'll quickly be able to see what more there is to discover and also get a glimpse of the album-art wich is also used between the sections.
-- Each section will have arrows to scroll up or down as well as an icon to centralize the section on the screen.
-- As an additon the scrolling will snap to the top of the section when you scroll by mouse or when swiping.
-- The website is meant to be as intuitive and practical as possible.
+The website is meant to be as intuitive and practical as possible.
 The information is mostly in the content provided.
-- Scrolling down further from the back-cover or clicking another arrow will take you down to the credits in the footer with links to all contributors.
+The menu will visually scroll the page before you when you select an item, so you'll quickly be able to see what more there is to discover and also get a glimpse of the album-art wich is used as a visual effect between the sections.
+Each section will have arrows to scroll up or down as well as an icon to centralize the section on the screen.
+Also the scrolling will snap to the top of a section when you scroll by mouse or when swiping.
+On bigger screens there will be social media links on the left, on the smaller devices they will appear on the bottom of each section.
-- The site will be fully responsive and optimized to be viewed on different screen sizes and devices.
+The site will be fully responsive and optimized to be viewed on different screen sizes and devices.
+Scrolling down from the back-cover will bring you to the credits in the footer.
+Here you will also find a form to sign up for future updates.

 ### Basic features
 - Long scrollable page with snapping to the sections.
 - Sticky top menu, wich makes it 'feel' like multiple pages.
 - Menu with icons only for an intuitive design with an alternative for visual impaired people.
-- Icons in the upper right corner of the sections to instantly center them on the screen.
+- Icons in the upper right corner of the sections to instantly align them vertically on the screen.
 - Arrow icons in the lower right corner to scroll a section up or down.
 - Mouse-hover tooltips for icons and links.
 - Smooth scrolling when you use the menu, so you see the whole page scroll by.